uhm-lost-and-found/uhm-lost-and-found.github.io/index.md

 ![](img/final-add-page.png)

-### Admin Pages (Lost Items (Admin), Add Item, Edit Item, Departments, Add Departments)
+### Admin Pages (Lost Items, Add Item, Edit Item, Departments, Add Departments)

 Once you are signed in with your admin account, two new page links appear (Departments and Add Department) at the top of the navbar, as well as access to all lost items in all databases.

-The Lost Items (Admin) page allows the admin account to edit or remove any lost item in any database.
+The Edit Items page allows the admin account to edit or remove any lost item in any database.
 The process to do so is the same as for any individual department.

 ![](img/final-admin-pg.png)